Markoalb123/IU-Eats-Diet-Planner-/README.md

 # Main Aim Of Project
-The main aim for this project was to develop something that I can use myself, something that will aid me in devloping a healthy diet.
+The main aim for this project was to develop something that I can use myself, something that will aid me in developing a healthy diet.
 What is that something?
-Well an AI algorithm.
-Because I am too lazy and dont know the specifics of everymeal, ending up with a pizza in my mouth everytime I tell myself ill eat healthier, I want to develop something that can use an educated decision tree to tell me what I should eat to ahieve my goals.
-This educated decision tree will be based of the IU dining eats website.
+Well, an AI algorithm.
+Because I am too lazy and don’t know the specifics of every meal, ending up with a pizza in my mouth every time I tell myself I’ll eat healthier, I want to develop something that can use an educated decision tree to tell me what I should eat to achieve my goals.
+This educated decision tree will be based off the IU Dining Eats website.

 ## Version 1 (Working pipeline to get information to the API and for it to respond like wanted).
 Weekly Diet Planner